ros2/design/articles/ros2_security_contexts.md

 Namespaces are often configurable at runtime via command line arguments or statically/programmatically via launch file declarations.

 Previously, the Fully Qualified Name (FQN) of a node was used directly by a selected security directory lookup strategy to load the necessary key material.
-However, with the advent of contexts, such a direct mapping of FQN to security artifacts may no longer suffice.
+However, now that Participants map to contexts and not nodes, such a direct mapping of node FQN to security artifacts is no longer appropriate.

 ### Contexts